cgwire/kitsu/docs/getting-started-production/README.md

 ## Add a Preview

 You can add one or several previews to any comments.
 It can be a picture (`.png`, `.jpg`, `.jpeg`), or a video (`.mp4`, `.mov`, `.wmv`), or an `.obj` file.
-You can review all the previews from the browser or a mix of everything.
+You can review all the previews from the browser or mix everything.

 Other files like `.pdf`, `.zip`, `.rar`, `.ma` or `.mb` however, they need to be downloaded to be reviewed.